-Whois - Compliance section outline 4: Implementation of WHOIS policy – ICANN’s Compliance Efforts
+Chapter 4: Implementation of WHOIS policy – ICANN’s Compliance Efforts

 Introduction

 When the WHOIS Review Team formulated its scope (see Chapter 2), it committed to review the effectiveness of ICANN in “enforcing its existing policy relating to WHOIS, subject to applicable laws”.
 This inevitably led to a focus on the activities and effectiveness of ICANN’s Compliance department.